aplteam/Tester2/README.md

 Note that the function must be either niladic or monadic, and it may return no result at all or a Boolean result.
 A 1 means that function did what it is supposed to do (=same as no result) while a 0 means it could not initialize (success flag).

-Of course, you can simply execute `→` on a single line in your `Initial` function if any requirement is not met, but that would also mean that if you run your test cases automatically as part of, say, an automated build process then this would disrupt the workflow.
+Of course, you can simply execute `→` on a single line in your `Initial` function if any requirement is not met, but that would also mean that if you run your test cases automatically as part of, say, an automated build process, then this would disrupt the workflow.

 In such cases `Initial` should return a 0 indicating failure.
 Also, part of the initialization might have been carried out, and a function `Cleanup` (discussed in a second) might get rid of any left-overs.